Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 Q: Should I switch from Cursor to Antigravity 2.0 today? #

-No—don't switch entirely, but add Antigravity 2.0 to your toolkit for specific workflows.
-Cursor remains the superior day-to-day editor with better inline completion, refactoring UX, and debugging integration.
+I didn't switch entirely—I added Antigravity 2.0 to my toolkit for specific workflows.
+Cursor remains my superior day-to-day editor with better inline completion, refactoring UX, and debugging integration.
 Antigravity 2.0 wins for multi-agent orchestration, scheduled automation, and browser-driven workflows where parallel subagents deliver real efficiency gains.
-Run both: Cursor for 70% of coding, Antigravity for the 30% that involves orchestrating multiple agents or running scheduled tasks.
+I run both: Cursor for 70% of my coding, Antigravity for the 30% that involves orchestrating multiple agents or running scheduled tasks.

 Q: Does Antigravity 2.0 work on Linux? #